LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 There are three special edge cases of ellipse-ellipse intersections: no intersection, one inside the other and identical ellipses on top of each other.
 These special cases can be tested using the extreme points of the ellipses.
 If they are far apart it can quickly be established that there is no intersection.
 Otherwise there are four distinct case for one to four points of intersection.
-Calculating these can require solving a quadratric, cubic or quartic equation.
+Calculating these can require solving a quadratic, cubic or quartic equation.

 <p>
   <a class="btn" data-toggle="collapse" href="#intersection-ellipses" role="button" aria-expanded="false" aria-controls="collapseExample">